781flyingdutchman/background_downloader/README.md

 The `configureNotification` call configures notification behavior for all download tasks.
 You can specify a separate configuration for a `group` of tasks by calling `configureNotificationForGroup` and for a single task by calling `configureNotificationForTask`.
 A `Task` configuration overrides a `group` configuration, which overrides the default configuration.

 When attempting to show its first notification, the downloader will ask the user for permission to show notifications (platform version dependent) and abide by the user choice.
 For Android, starting with API 33, you need to add `<uses-permission android:name="android.permission.POST_NOTIFICATIONS" />` to your app's `AndroidManifest.xml`.
 Also on Android you can localize the button text by overriding string resources `bg_downloader_cancel`, `bg_downloader_pause`, `bg_downloader_resume` and descriptions `bg_downloader_notification_channel_name`, `bg_downloader_notification_channel_description`.
-Localization on iOS is not currently supported.
+Localization on iOS can be done through [configuration](#configuration).

 To respond to the user tapping a notification, register a callback that takes `Task` and `NotificationType` as parameters: